CVs: an overview

-- Your key strengths and attributes.
+- your key strengths and attributes

-- A summary of your experience and brief details of achievements or results relevant to the role.
+- a summary of your experience and brief details of achievements or results relevant to the role

-- Your career goals.
+- your career goals.

-4. Use clear and positive language
+Use clear and positive language

+Incorporate key words and phrases that appear in the job specification.
 Avoid general phrases and clichés such as ‘I work well as part of a team and on my own initiative’.
-Incorporate key words and phrases that appear in the job specification.

-6. Review and check your CV
+Review and proofread your CV

 Check the CV for accuracy, grammar and spelling.
-Ask someone who knows you to look over this or ask the OU Careers Team to review it.
+Ask someone who knows you to look over it or ask the OU Careers Team to review it.
 If you know someone who works in the same sector, their views could be really valuable.